PablodelaCuesta/blog_infrastructure/readme.md

 # Infrastructure of the blog project

 This infrastructure is related to the other two project that I develop or I'm developing.
 You can found theses project in my repository.
+This infrastructure code is for Digital ocean platform.

 ## Environment variables